Plug Investor Alert: Shareholder Class Action Lawsuit Filed

 - Oops!Something went wrong.Please try again later.

-BOSTON, MA / ACCESSWIRE / March 27, 2021 / The Thornton Law Firm alerts investors that a class action lawsuit has been filed on behalf of investors of Plug Power Inc. (NASDAQ:PLUG).
+BOSTON, MA / ACCESWIRE / April 3, 2021 / The Thornton Law Firm alerts investors that a class action lawsuit has been filed on behalf of investors of Plug Power Inc. (NASDAQ:PLUG).
 The case is currently in the lead plaintiff stage.
 Investors who purchased PLUG stock or other securities between November 9, 2020 and March 1, 2021 may contact the Thornton Law Firm's investor protection team by visiting www.tenlaw.com/cases/PlugPower to submit their information.
 Investors may also email investors@tenlaw.com or call 617-531-3917.

 FOR MORE INFORMATION: www.tenlaw.com/cases/PlugPower